schaeferka/k8s-dungeon-crawl/README.md

 1. Reset the Cluster: Deletes any existing cluster named k8s-dungeon-crawl and creates a new one with the same name.
 2. Build and Import Images: Builds Docker images for the game, portal, and controller, and imports them into the cluster.
 3. Deploy Resources: Deploys the game, portal, Grafana, Prometheus, and controller resources to the cluster.

+Once the project is running, you can keep an eye on the game world through Grafana, the Portal at http://localhost:5000, and Prometheus dashboards.
+It’s like watching a dungeon unfold in real time… with added Kubernetes magic!

 ### Deployment Process
 Here is a breakdown of what each script does in the deployment process: